yusefmosiah/choir-collective/docs/levels/level2.md

 The economic model uses harmonic principles to govern thread evolution and value distribution.
 Thread temperature rises with rejections and moderates with approvals, creating natural quality barriers.
 Equity is distributed according to harmonic formulas, ensuring fair value attribution while maintaining mathematical elegance.

 The knowledge system builds a growing semantic network through citations and prior references.
 Each message can reference previous messages as priors, creating a web of semantic relationships.
-These relationships are stored in LanceDB and help inform future responses through the Experience step of the chorus cycle.
+These relationships are stored in Qdrant and help inform future responses through the Experience step of the chorus cycle.

 State management follows the natural hierarchy of truth.
 The chain state is authoritative for ownership and economics.
 The vector state is authoritative for content and semantics.
 Local state serves only to coordinate UI updates and handle temporary synchronization needs.
 This clear hierarchy ensures system consistency while enabling responsive user interaction.